Gamers-Kreed/GK-website/content/posts/2020/May/gk-initial-impressions-ghost-of-tsushima.md

 ----

 ### Impressions ( First Look )
 Ghost of Tsushima has been on my radar for at least a year now.
-I kept hearing and reading rumbling about his game, but was very skeptical about it's release, because I could not find any concrete evidence of it's existence, that's until Suck Punch Productions fir a 🎙+ Drop on May 14, 2020 @4PM ET during a PlayStation [State of Play][2] Presentation.
-Not to give too much away, but the presentation basically give you a sneak peak at some really Spectacular Gameplay Visuals, Smooth Acoustics, and Legendary Looking Landscapes.
+I kept hearing and reading rumblings about this game, but was very skeptical about it's release because I could not find any concrete evidence of it's existence, that's until Suck Punch Productions did a 🎙+ Drop on May 14, 2020 @4PM ET during a PlayStation [State of Play][2] Presentation.
+Not to give too much away, but the presentation basically gives you a sneak peak at some really Spectacular Gameplay Visuals, Smooth Acoustics, and Legendary Looking Landscapes.
 The look and feel of the game makes me reminisce to days when I first gazed my eyes upon a MUST watch CLASSIC [Seven Samurai][3].

 {{< figure src="/img/ghost-of-tsushima-credit-suckerpunch@2000x1270-1.jpg" width=90% >}}

-### Samurai ( Honor the Past) or Ghost (Fight to Live )
+### Samurai ( Honor the Past ) or Ghost ( Fight to Live )
-From what I gathered the storyline is a battle between fighting with honor while fighting solo or succumbing guerrilla warfare to pick off and unsurmountable amount of enemy forces.
-With those as my two choices I will definitely be GHOSTING those Fools or go straight SICKO mentality like [Conan][4] - "Crush your enemies, see them driven before you, and hear the lamentation of the women!"
+From what I gathered the storyline is a battle between fighting with honor while fighting solo or succumbing to guerrilla warfare to pick off an unsurmountable amount of enemy forces.
+With those as my two choices I will definitely be GHOSTING those Fools or go straight SICKO, mentality, like [Conan][4] - "Crush your enemies, see them driven before you, and hear the lamentation of the women!"

 With all I have seen and heard about this game, I do have some high expectations for it.
 I believe that [SPP][1], has the "Kreed" and experience to pull this off.
 I can hardly wait to get my hands on this game which at first look seem to the be and instant Classic.